hueper/collectivity/docs/die Kollektivität der Kollektivität open collective.md

 > -- https://blog.opencollective.com/pia-mancini-and-aseem-sood-join-opencollective-as-cofounders/

 Zwei Monate zuvor, im Dezember 2015, veröffentlicht Damman einen Artikel "[A New Form of Association for the Internet Generation — part 1](https://medium.com/open-collective/a-new-form-of-association-for-the-internet-generation-part-1-6d6c4f5dd27f#.n2ltj09a0)" auf Medium, aus dem sich die Motivation für die Gründung von Open Collective lesen lässt.
 Damman beklagt in dem Artikel, dass es zu lange dauern würde, um eine Non-Profit Organisation (_501(c)_ in den USA bzw. _Association loi de 1901_ in Frankreich) zu gründen, welche nötig sei um Spenden zu empfangen.
 Das führt ihn zu der Forderung: "Creating an association should be as easy as creating a Facebook Group.
 For most cases, we shouldn’t have to worry about creating and maintaining a legal entity."
 Weiter fragt Damman: "[W]hat if we could create new associations on a more open and transparent model, where the collected money wouldn’t go into a blackbox, where we wouldn’t need to file annual reports with consolidated numbers, and where corruption would be impossible _by design_?"
 Damman sieht nun zwei mögliche Lösungsansätze: Entweder Regierungen davon zu überzeugen den gesetzlichen Rahmen zu erneuern - "We can lobby our governments to update the legal framework. [...]
 But it will take years, if it ever happens.
 Plus, the problem is not limited to one country.
-It’s a global issue.", dder auf einer anderen Ebene anzusetzen, die ihn zu einem Vergleich zwischen Regierungen und Betriebssystemen führt:
+It’s a global issue.", oder auf einer anderen Ebene anzusetzen, die ihn zu einem Vergleich zwischen Regierungen und Betriebssystemen führt:
 > We have seen that movie before.
 We couldn’t fix Microsoft Windows, so we built web browsers on top of it.
 They allowed anyone to innovate by building new web services without having to worry about the underlying complexity (and bugs) of the operating system.
 >
 > Governments are also operating systems.
 Instead of managing hardware, interruptions and other bits, they manage a territory, natural resources and citizens.
 It’s a geographically constrained operating system engineered hundreds of years ago, way before people could communicate in real time across the globe.